cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-extract-interface/README.md

  * put the interface in a separate file and add an import?
  * fix format
  * feature, if user selects only some methods, we should only extract those.
+ * good enhancement: i just finish writting a class . at last I add "implements SomeName" .
+Because the interface doesn't exist, would be super if the plugin suggest me there a refactor for creating / extracting it